yji0728/UI-TARS/README.md

 - Y absolute = Y relative × image height

 For example, given a screen size: 1920 × 1080, and the model generates a coordinate output of (235, 512).
 The X absolute is `round(1920*235/1000)=451`.
 The Y absolute is `round(1080*512/1000)=553`.
 The absolute coordinate is (451, 553)

+## Training Data Example
+The `training_example.json` is a sample from the Mind2Web training set.
+We organize the data using a history of 5 (with a maximum of 5 images), and the coordinate information is normalized to the range [0, 1000].

 ## Use in desktop and web automation